-UNOCCUPIED SETBACK

-72F

-The SZ1009 operates in either an occupied or unoc-

-cupied mode.
-During the occupied mode, the occupied

-heating and cooling setpoints will be maintained, and

-the fan will operate according to its occupied setting.

-During the unoccupied mode, the unoccupied heating and cooling setpoints will be maintained, and the fan will operate according to its unoccupied setting.
-The occupied LED will be lit when the unit is operating in the time clock or DI3 may be used with an external time clock, where- as when DI3 is closed, the unit is in the occupied mode.
-The Smart Recovery function is disface of the thermostat or through momentary contacts wired into the OVR terminal.
+A timed override is available using the button on the face of the thermostat or through momentary contacts wired into the OVR terminal.
 The amount of time the unit will be overridden is set from 0 to 255 minutes in the programming screen.
 This override behaves differently depending on the mode the thermostat is operating in (occupied or unoccupied) and the options that have been enabled within the software.
 In standard mode, the override only activates in unoccupied mode and takes the thermostat into occupied mode.
-If "Override for

-The occupied schedule may be set utilizing the internal

-A timed override is available using the button on the

-Occupied Period" is enabled, the override also activates

-in occupied mode and takes the thermostat into unoccu-

-pied mode.
-In either case, you are able to view the time

-remaining in the override period both within the software

-and by using the service button to scroll through the status screens.
+If "Override for Occupied Period" is enabled, the override also activates in occupied mode and takes the thermostat into unoccupied mode.
+In either case, you are able to view the time remaining in the override period both within the software and by using the service button to scroll through the status screens.
 If the occupant desires to return the thermostat to unoccupied or occupied operation (depending on how the override was used) before the time interval is up, they may press the override again.
-If "Continuous"

-Override" is enabled, then pressing the override once

-and then pressing and holding it for 5 seconds puts the

-thermostat into a "hold" mode (the override LED on the

-ride setpoints are used until the next occupied period is

-reached, or until the thermostat is manually taken out of the "Continuous Override" mode by pressing the overor the software.
+If "Continuous Occupied Override" or "Continuous Unoccupied Override" is enabled, then pressing the override once and then pressing and holding it for 5 seconds puts the thermostat into a "hold" mode (the override LED on the thermostat will flash quickly).
+In this mode, the override setpoints are used until the next occupied period is reached, or until the thermostat is manually taken out of the "Continuous Override" mode by pressing the override again.

+Continuous override is available through the DI3 contact or the software.
 If DI3 is set to external override, the unit will be in the occupied mode whenever the DI3 contact is closed.
-When using this option, the timed override putting the override parameter into the remote mode, and thus disabling the timed override.
+When using this option, the timed override may still be activated.